 An Asset and Liability management information system and associated models are used within Treasury to manage, model and measure key risks including liquidity risk, funding risk and interest rate risk on the current and projected balance sheet.
-Exposures against trigger points and policy limits are provided to BALCO and reported to the next Board meeting.
+Exposures against trigger points and policy limits are provided to ALCO and reported to the next Board meeting.

 A forward looking three year financial plan is produced to measure the impact of current performance, future plans and liquidity and funding assumptions on future profit and loss, balance sheet, capital resource requirements and key financial ratios.
-The results of the plan are reported to and discussed by the Board.
+The financial plan is approved by the Board and the results of the business are compared, reported to and discussed by the Board.